 The guards bellowed even louder.

-My frustration grew, “Anyone has the right to challenge the Quwallie… even slaves.”
-The guards both stopped laughing and scowled at me.
+My frustration grew, "Anyone has the right to challenge the Quwallie… even slaves."
+The guards stopped laughing and scowled at me.
 My leading guard yanked the rope, pulling me right in front of his dirty face.
 He smelled like chewing root and spit some of it out on my feet in disgust.

 "I'm gonna enjoy watching you die."